YoubetDao/Blockchain-Technology-and-Application-Notes-2018/BTC/Mining.md

 **Emergence of Large Mining Pools**:

 - Individual miners often face unstable incomes, leading to the development of mining pools.
 Mining pools can be centralized (data center-like) or distributed (miners from different organizations).
 The pool allocates tasks, and miners are rewarded based on proof of work.
-- Mining pools also face challenges, such as miners potentially withholding blocks to keep the rewards for themselves or intentionally disrupting the pool by discarding mined blocks.
+- Mining pools also face challenges, such as intentionally disrupting the pool by discarding mined blocks.

 **51% Attack and Transaction Blocking**: